 Non-absorbable materials will remain in the body permanently.
 Mesh made of these materials are used to provide permanent reinforcement in strength to the urogynecologic repair.
 Absorbable materials will degrade and lose strength over time.
 Mesh made with these materials are not intended to provide long-term reinforcement to the repair site.
 As the material degrades, new tissue growth is intended to provide strength to the repair.

 Animal-derived mesh are made of animal tissue, such as intestine or skin, that have been processed and disinfected to be suitable for use as an implanted device.
 These animal-derived mesh are absorbable.
 The majority of tissue used to produce these mesh implants are from a pig (porcine) or cow (bovine).

-Surgical mesh can be used for urogynecologic procedures, including repair of pelvic organ prolapse (POP) and stress urinary incontinence (SUI).
+Surgical mesh has been used for urogynecologic procedures, including repair of pelvic organ prolapse (POP) and stress urinary incontinence (SUI).
 It is permanently implanted to reinforce the weakened vaginal wall for POP repair or support the urethra or bladder neck for the repair of SUI.
-There are three main surgical procedures performed to treat pelvic floor disorders with surgical mesh:
+There are three main surgical procedures performed with surgical mesh to treat pelvic floor disorders with surgical mesh:

 - Transabdominal mesh to treat POP

 - Mesh sling to treat SUI

 Each of these procedures has unique risks and benefits and it is important not to confuse the procedures and their risks and benefits.